samharrison7/fortran-error-handler/README.md

 <a name="getting-started"></a>
 ## Getting started

 There are a few ways to get the Fortran Error Handler into your project.
+The following have been tested with recent version of the GFortran and Intel Fortran compiler (`ifort`, not `ifx`).

 ### `fpm` - Fortran Package Manager